 In Canada and the United States of America, the band pair 849-851 MHz and 894-896 MHz is allocated to the aeronautical mobile service for public correspondence with aircraft.
 These bands are designated for paired nationwide exclusive assignment to the licensee or licensees of systems providing radio telecommunication services, including voice telephony, broadband Internet and data transmission service, to persons on-board aircraft.
 However, fixed services and ancillary land mobile services are not permitted.

+[Editor’s note: Consider moving band plan to new Report.]

 In Canada and the United States of America, the band plan, described below in Fig. 5, is based on two block pairs: 849-850.5/894-895.5 MHz and 850.5-851/895.5-896 MHz.
 The band 849-851 MHz is limited to transmissions from ground stations and the use of the band 894-896 MHz is limited to transmissions from airborne stations.

 FIGURE 5